 3.5 Does a high quality bicycle route (Class I, II, or IV) provide access to the station entrance from at least two directions?
 3.6 Are there convenient crosswalks to other uses on-and off-site?
 3.7 Can residents and employees safely walk or bicycle to a store, post office, park, café or bank?
 3.8 Does the site's street pattern connect with streets in adjacent developments?
 3.9 Does the street design in key pedestrian districts encourage slower traffic speeds?
 4. Parking 4.1 Are the parking ratios at or below the BART maximums 4.2 Are parking requirements reduced in close proximity to transit, compared to the norm?
 4.3 For residential and small format retail is it possible to develop buildings with zero parking?
 4.4 Is parking being managed on a district basis as opposed to building-by-building?
 4.5 Is structured parking encouraged rather than surface lots in higher density areas?
 4.6 Is most of the parking located to the side or to the rear of the buildings?
 4.7 Where transit commuter parking is provided is it located on the edge or perimeter of the TOD core.
 5. Equity & Sustainability 5.1 Are there housing choices that appeal to all income levels and offer choices for a range of family types and individuals?
-5.2 Are there adaptable buildings and parking structures that don't preclude future opportunities?
-5.3 Are local and/or recycled materials being used?
-5.4 Do buildings meet or exceed standards such as LEED Gold?
-5.5 Are Low-Impact-Development (LID) strategies employed to minimize stormwater runoff?
+5.2 Are services for special needs (social services, senior center, child care, educational and training facilities, etc) provided elsewhere in the transit corridor or do they need to be provided here?
+5.3 Are there adaptable buildings and parking structures that don't preclude future opportunities?
+5.4 Are local and/or recycled materials being used?